roodrigoc/SNOC/README.md

 ### users.conf

 The `users.conf` file is used to allow access via basic authentication.
+The file must contain passwords encrypted with the BASE64 algorithm (https://www.base64encode.org/).
 Each line represents a user and follows the syntax:

 username:password